INK-USC/get-started-on-dl-experiments/README.md

      <img src="figures/3_pycharm_run.png">

    - Choose the remote `Python interpreter` you just configured.
 Pass any `Parameters` needed by the python script.
 Also you can set `Environment Variables` here.
-We set `CUDA_VISIBLE_DEVICES=0` to let the program only use the first GPU on the server.
+We set `CUDA_VISIBLE_DEVICES=0` to let the program only use the first GPU on the server. **If the GPU resources are managed by Slurm, please first mark this GPU as occupied in Slurm.**

      <img src="figures/4_pycharm_run_config.png">